Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

 Well, you already found it!
 But what does privacy in this context actually mean?
 And how is it technically enforced?
-Are there any additional precautions needed for extra-safe usage of CryptPad?
+Are there any additional precautiouns needed for an extra-safe usage of CryptPad?

 In this blog post we will answer these and other questions.
-We will show you in which scenario CryptPad is secure, and give you ideas for concrete actions for safe CryptPad usage.
+We will show you in which scenarios CryptPad is secure, and give you ideas for concrete actions for using CryptPad safely.
-While we do the most possible to make CryptPad secure, the security also depends on how you use it.
+While we do as much as possible to make CryptPad secure, its security also depends on how you use it.

 ## 🧑‍🏫 Preliminaries

 ### 🗺 Threat model

-When speaking of security or privcay, we should always define the scenario we are speaking of.
+When speaking of security or privacy, we should always define the scenario we are speaking of.
 For this we think of malicious actors, called [_adversaries_](https://ssd.eff.org/glossary/adversary),